Skip to main content

 SessionInterface->AcceptBackfillProposal(

-NAME_GameSession, Proposal, false, OnAcceptBackfillProposalCompleteDelegate)
+NAME_GameSession, Proposal, false, OnAcceptBackfillProposalCompleteDelegate);

 FOnRejectBackfillProposalComplete OnRejectBackfillProposalCompleteDelegate =